Best home security camera: Keep an eye on the home front

 These close cousins of webcams require minimal installation and offer flexible setups and a range of security features.
 Indeed, the offers vary widely by camera, and navigating them all gets more daunting as this category grows ever more crowded.
 To help you find the best security camera for your needs, we outline the key features to consider and share the results of our testing.
 Whether you’re looking for an easy way to check on your kids and pets, or a full-service sentinel to monitor for intruders, we’ll help find the right product for your needs.

-Editor's note: This story was updated on April 2 to add our review of the VTech VM-2251 video baby monitor.
-It did not displace any of our top picks in this category.
+Editor’s note: This story was updated on June 22 to add our review of the feature-rich, but very inexpensive Xiaomi Mi Home Security Camera.
+It is our new top pick in the budget category

 Best indoor home security camera